- 1. Name of the medicinal product

 Linearity/non-linearityDenosumab displayed non-linear pharmacokinetics with dose over a wide dose range, but approximately dose-proportional increases in exposure for doses of 60 mg (or 1 mg/kg) and higher.
 The non-linearity is likely due to a saturable target-mediated elimination pathway of importance at low concentrations.

-Renal impairmentIn a study of 55 patients without advanced cancer but with varying degrees of renal function, including patients on dialysis, the degree of renal impairment had no effect on the pharmacokinetics of denosumab.
-There is no need for renal monitoring when receiving XGEVA.
+Renal impairmentIn a studies of denosumab (60 mg, n = 55 and 120 mg, n = 32) in patients without advanced cancer but with varying degrees of renal function, including patients on dialysis, the degree of renal impairment had no effect on the pharmacokinetics of denosumab; thus dose adjustment for renal impairment is not required.
+There is no need for renal monitoring with XGEVA dosing.

 Hepatic impairmentNo specific study in patients with hepatic impairment was performed.
 In general, monoclonal antibodies are not eliminated via hepatic metabolic mechanisms.
 The pharmacokinetics of denosumab is not expected to be affected by hepatic impairment.